Tymotex/InkMemories/README.md

 ## Potential Features & Improvements
 This was a rushed project.
 Here are some ideas for how to improve upon the MVP:
+- On failure to connect to Google Photos or otherwise, display an error image to prompt the user to troubleshoot.
+Even better, render an HTML page with instructions and logs.
 - Design a better stand: e.g. one that fits better, secures the display better, has engravings, etc.
 - Use an AI model to identify photos containing only human faces and display